8 Tips for Successful Program Management

 The ideal solution would let you view the schedule and simply click to display the external milestones.
 This would let you view your program plans and links simultaneously, and you could easily modify your plans.

-Automatic synchronization saves you much time and effort when project deadlines are postponed.
-Ideally, you’d be able to simply open the program plan and immediately see the current status of every milestone alongside its planned status.
+In program management, automatic synchronization with the program plan saves you a lot of time when project deadlines are postponed.
+Ideally, you would be able to simply open the program plan and immediately see the current status of every milestone alongside its planned status (cf. figure in Tip 6)

 If you have numerous interfaces:

-• A solution like this can save you much time and effort
+• A solution like this can save you a lot of time

-• You now have more time to manage the program, because you are no longer wasting time gathering the latest data, which will soon be out of date again
+• You are no longer wasting time gathering the latest data, which will soon be out of date again

 Don’t rely only on the currently reported dates when managing the interface deadlines.
-Use the Milestone Trend Analysis (MTA) for a successful program management.
-This will give you an early warning for the most important interfaces and deliveries, alerting you if dates are frequently being rescheduled.
+Use the Milestone Trend Analysis (MTA, e.g., this free Milestone Trend Analysis for Microsoft Project) for successful program management.
+For the most important interfaces and deliveries, you will receive an early warning with this tool, alerting you if dates are frequently being rescheduled.

-Our suggestion: Use the program plan’s targets as target dates for important project milestones in the MTA.
+Our tip: Use the program plan’s targets as target dates for important project milestones in the MTA.
 This enables you to easily identify the critical effects of any delays or postponements.

 An MTA with target dates shows you when postponements will truly become critical